-Prerequisite(s): Enrolment in Year 4 of either one of the following Honors Specialization modules: Pathology, Medical Health Informatics, One Health or enrolment in Year 4 of Software Engineering (Health Informatics option) offered through the Department of Electrical and Computer Engineering, or permission of the course director.
+Prerequisite(s): Enrolment in Year 4 of either one of the following Honours Specialization modules: Pathology, Medical Health Informatics, One Health or enrolment in Year 4 of Software Engineering (Health Informatics option) offered through the Department of Electrical and Computer Engineering, or permission of the course director.

 Extra Information: 2 lecture hours, 2 laboratory/tutorial hours.

 The flow, management and use of health data across integrated health facilities, clinical information systems and the care continuum will be examined.
 Implementation of complex health information systems will be explored, including security and privacy of health information, adoption of new technologies, team and project management.

-Prerequisite(s):Medical Health Informatics 4100F or the former Pathology 4100F; and enrolment in Year 4 of either one of the following Honors Specialization modules: Pathology, Medical Health Informatics, One Health or enrolment in Year 4 of Software Engineering (Health Informatics option) offered through the Department of Electrical and Computer Engineering, or permission of the course director.
+Prerequisite(s):Medical Health Informatics 4100F or the former Pathology 4100F; and enrolment in Year 4 of either one of the following Honours Specialization modules: Pathology, Medical Health Informatics, One Health or enrolment in Year 4 of Software Engineering (Health Informatics option) offered through the Department of Electrical and Computer Engineering, or permission of the course director.

 Major research project and weekly seminar course for the Honours Specialization in Medical Health Informatics.
 Includes: i) theory and practice of research methodology and critical appraisal of research literature, ii) an independent research project supervised by faculty, and iii) preparation of a research proposal and final written research project report.

 Prerequisite(s): Registration in Year 4 of an Honours Specialization in Medical Health Informatics.